 Overview by policy area

-The key decisions taken by the Commission (including 4 letters of formal notice, 45 reasoned opinions, 11 referrals to the Court of Justice of the European Union, and 2 closures) are presented below and grouped by policy area.
-The Commission is also closing 155 cases in which the issues with the Member States concerned have been solved without the Commission needing to pursue the procedure further.
+The key decisions taken by the Commission are presented below and grouped by policy area.
+The Commission is also closing 97 cases in which the issues with the Member States concerned have been solved without the Commission needing to pursue the procedure further.

-Renewables: Commission requests POLAND to fully comply with EU legislation on biofuels
+Waste: Commission urges 9 Member States to fully comply with EU rules on ship recycling

 Referrals to the Court of Justice of the European Union